 At first the equipment was stored in a relative’s basement, and then moved to a city-owned house at Pigeon Point.
 When that was destroyed by fire, former City Councilman Dick Stewart offered rent free space in a building he owns on Baggett Street for storage that also housed HELP of Beaufort.
 The Lending Room’s early success was due to the public's limited access to medical equipment.
 Today, The Lending Room serves a vital purpose in the community by accepting donations of, as well as distributing durable medical equipment to anyone who has a need.
 Many people generously donate items such as shower/tub seats and benches, wheelchairs, canes, crutches, walkers, bedside commodes, etc. when no longer needed to make this service possible.

-We have been at our current location for 18 years free of rent at 1910 Baggett Street where we were collaborative partners with HELP of Beaufort.
-As of December 2018, Habitat for Humanity is nearing the completion of our new facility located on Parris Island Gateway behind the ReStore and Habitat offices.
+We had been at our previous location for 18+ years free of rent at 1910 Baggett Street where we were collaborative partners with HELP of Beaufort.
+As of spring 2019, Low Country Habitat for Humanity completed our new facility at 616B Parris Island Gateway in Beaufort where we currently reside.